 The Axcaliber range of TCT circular saw blades offer an unmatched blend of choice, cutting performance and price.
 Manufactured in one of the most advanced facilities in the world, they are produced to the highest standards using the finest materials available.
-With the range covering everything from hand held power tools right up to large panel saws used in production workshops, you will be certain to find a blade to suit every requirement.
+With the range covering everything from hand held power tools right up to large panel saws, you can be certain to find a blade to suit every requirement.
 The range is in two parts, Contract and Premium.

-The Contract range is from 165mm to 355mm and covers everything from hand held circular saws, (including special thin kerf blades for cordless machines) right up to medium sized workshop circular saws.
+The Contract range is from 165mm to 355mm.
+This covers everything from hand held circular saws, (including special thin kerf blades for cordless machines) right up to medium sized workshop circular saws.
 These blades feature tensioned, ground plates with laser cut arbor holes and anti-vibration slots for smooth running.
 Fine, micro grain TCT tips are accurately brazed onto the plate with a CNC welding machine before being automatically ground to a razor sharp edge.
-These blades are available in a very wide range of sizes, with a choice of blade types in every size and include some specialist blades for mitre saws and cordless tools.
+These blades are available in a wide range of sizes, with a choice of blade types in every size.
+You will also find some specialist blades for mitre saws and cordless tools.

 The Premium range is from 254mm to 400mm and is aimed very much at the professional and industrial user.
-Basically manufactured in the same way, each plate is ground to an exceptional standard of accuracy, having a blade run-out of no more than 0.10mm on the very largest size.
+Manufactured in a similar way, each plate is ground to an exceptional standard of accuracy, having a blade run-out of no more than 0.10mm on the very largest size.
 The Premium blades will give an exceptional cutting performance combined with a very reasonable price for such high technology blades.

 Laser cut steel plates which are roller tensioned then ground for increased accuracy.